 The diagnosis of HSP is primarily by neurological examination and observation of a spastic gait as well as testing to rule out other disorders.
+Genetic testing, laboratory tests, neurophysiologic testing, and neuroimaging can also help confirm a diagnosis.
 A family history may be taken by the Doctor as there is often a family history.
 MRI abnormalities, such as a thin corpus callosum (largest midline structure of the brain), may be seen in some of the complicated forms of HSP and can help the Doctor to come to a diagnosis.